 Use Concrete Barriers

-It should be pointed out that while there might be only one official entry point to a car park, there could well be other areas in which a car could enter the car park.
+It should be pointed out that while there may be only one official entry point to a car park, there could well be other areas in which a car could enter the car park.

-One of the fastest and most effective ways to block access to your car park through vulnerable entry points is to have concrete barriers placed across them.
-This can help to prevent unauthorised access to the site and ensure that all vehicles that want to enter the car park have to use the aforementioned barrier.
+One of the fastest and most effective ways to block access through these entry points is by placing concrete barriers or security fencing across them.
+Not only can this help prevent unauthorised access but it will also ensure that all the vehicles that wish to enter the car park are forced to use the barrier.

-Limiting access is one way of securing your car park, but it is also important to remember that it may not be possible to prevent all access to your car park, and that it is sensible to take further steps to add layers of security.
-If someone is able to get into your car park, you want to have additional measures in place to limit what they can do.
+Limiting access is one way of securing your car park but it may not always be possible to prevent all access.
+Therefore, it could be sensible to take further steps to add layers of security.
+If someone is able to get into your car park, for instance, you will want to have additional measures in place to limit what they can do.